Egypt's Arab Spring: A revolution gone astray

-The demonstrators were initially demanding the military quickly announce a date for the handover of power to a civilian government, but the mood shifted Sunday after an attempt by security forces to clear the square.
-Now, protesters say the ruling generals are nothing more than an extension of the Mubarak regime, and are calling on military ruler Field Marshal Hussein Tantawi and his council of generals to step down in favor of an interim civilian administration.
+The demonstrators were demanding the military quickly announce a date for the handover of power to a civilian government, but the mood shifted Sunday after an attempt by security forces to clear the square.
+Now, protesters say the ruling generals are nothing more than an extension of the Mubarak regime, and are calling on military ruler Field Marshal Hussein Tantawi and his council of generals to quickly announce a date for the transfer of power.

 Elections to choose the first post-revolution parliament, starting on Nov.
 28, promise to be the nation's first fair and clean vote in living memory.
 But instead of a sense of joy and excitement, Egyptians seem more thrown into confusion.
 The electoral system is cumbersome and complex and voting is spread out over months.
 Many are unclear over who is running.